- About ACPA

-ACPA supports the recognition of clinical psychology as a clearly identifiable area of expertise in mental health.
-ACPA promotes the identification of clinical psychologists with accredited post-graduate qualifications and training.
-This assists members of the public and other health professionals to identify those with expertise in mental health.
-ACPA strongly supports and promotes the granting of specialist title to clinical psychologists with accredited post-graduate qualifications and training.
+ACPA supports the recognition of clinical psychology as a clearly identifiable area of expertise in mental health, promotes the identification of clinical psychologists with accredited post-graduate qualifications to enable them to be distinguished for their expertise in mental health by the public and other health professions.
+ACPA strongly supports and promotes the granting of specialist recognition to those clinical psychologists with accredited post-graduate qualifications and training in clinical psychology.

-ACPA provides and promotes ongoing training in, and learning of, best practices within clinical psychology to enhance services to the public.
+ACPA provides and promotes ongoing training and learning of best practices within clinical psychology and other mental health professions to enhance services provided to the public.

-ACPA advocates to Government, professional and academic organisations, other health professions, and the public regarding differential standards of mental health practice.
-ACPA also promotes to these bodies the benefits provided by the expertise of clinical psychologists.
+ACPA advocates to government, professional and academic organisations, other health professions, and the public about standards of mental health practice.
+ACPA also aims to promote to these bodies the benefits provided by the expertise of qualified clinical psychologists.

-ACPA recognises that clinical psychology standards in Australia should meet international standards.
-It is anticipated that, in the context of standards being raised within the profession in the future, ACPA will raise the entry level of membership for new graduates to doctoral level.
-ACPA also advocates for its members with international bodies.
+ACPA recognises the need for clinical psychology in Australia to meet international standards.
+It is anticipated that, in the context of standards being raised within the profession, in the future ACPA will raise the entry level of membership for new graduates to doctoral level.
+ACPA advocates for its members with international bodies.